capillariesio/capillaries/doc/glossary.md

 The mechanism for complementing a data row from the primary source table with matching data in the secondary (lookup) source table.
 Capillaries support two types of SQL-style lookups: inner and left outer (see [Join operations](#join-operations)).

-## RabbitMQ setup
+## Message Queue setup

-There is no need to perform any setup steps beyond specifying RabbitMQ [url](binconfig.md#url) in [Toolbelt and Daemon configuration](binconfig.md).
+There is no need to perform any setup steps beyond specifying message queue [AMQP 1.0 paramaters](binconfig.md#amqp10) in [Toolbelt and Daemon configuration](binconfig.md).
 [Toolbelt](#toolbelt) and [Daemon](#daemon) will create all required exchanges and queues on the fly.
 Below is a sample view of [RabbitMQ Management Plugin](https://www.rabbitmq.com/management.html) after Toolbelt/Daemon has successfully initialized RabbitMQ:

 ![sequence](../doc/rabbitmq-setup.png)